MadeleineWalder/Hangman/README.md

 - Finally I clicked save and after a short while a link to my deployed site is displayed on screen.
 - It can take a few minutes, but if nothing happens I find that typing anything in the 'Custom domain' input box and pressing enter can cause the page to produce the link.
 - I made sure to click on the link to check that it worked.
+- Note that for this project deployed site on Github only displays the readme.md file, and it's Heroku where the actual game is runnable.

+Link to deployed Github site: https://madeleinewalder.github.io/Hangman/

 ### Heroku